Kamichanw/d2Cache/README.md

 Additional general arguments can be specified in `configs/geneation/*.yaml` or `configs/gen_args.py`.

-> [!NOTE]
-> Batch inference is partially supported and not well tested.
-If you need this feature, feel free to open an issue or a PR directly!

 # Citation
 If you find d²Cache useful for your research and applications, please cite using this BibTeX: